 A 2017 report commissioned by the German foreign office claimed that the impacts of the drought were also linked to the growing influence of ISIS in the Middle East.
 According to the report, ISIS ‘tried to gain and retain legitimacy by providing water and other services to garner support from local populations’ during the prolonged drought.

 According to experts, the diminishing water sources are ‘flashpoints for violence‘ as communities struggle with reduced crop yields and high levels of poverty.
-Joining an extremist group is sometimes the only option available.
+Extremism is sometimes the only option available.

 However, other researchers have disputed how much of a role drought played in the conflict.